gigi206/VSCode-Anywhere/README.md

 VSCode-Anywhere is preconfigured with features, you can modify or add your own features in the configuration file.

-With traditionnal VSCode,for example if you want to developped in _Python_ language, you must to have Python installed with some Python modules like **flake8**.
-With VSCode-Anywhere you have just to enabled Python section in the configuration file and start the installation process.
+With traditionnal VSCode, for example if you want to developped in _Python_ language, you must have Python installed with some Python modules like **flake8**.
+With VSCode-Anywhere you just have to enabled Python section in the configuration file and start the installation process.

 VSCode-Anywhere install for you (if *zeal_enabled* is set to _true_) the documentation of your language (with Zeal software).
 Always with Python example, Python2 and Python3 documentation will be downloaded add you will have access to this documentation accross your code.